 Workers' Compensation Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by claims adjusters, examiners, and investigators in general was $62,980 as of May 2015.
 The BLS reported that those workers employed in the architectural, engineering, and related services industry earned the highest average salary, estimated to be about $79,360 a year.
-This career field is expected to grow by 3% from 2014-2024, according to the BLS, which is slower than the national average for all occupations.
+This career field is expected to decline by 4% from 2018-2028, according to the BLS.

 In order to enter into this career field as an employee of an insurance company, prospective claims adjusters must hold a diploma, certificate, or four-year degree in business or a related subject.
 In rare cases, employers will hire high school diploma-holders.
 Depending on the company and the state, sometimes additional licensing in required, which can be achieved by passing a state administered exam.